covid-at-home/covid-at-home/level4.md

 Make sure your wider circle know you have a patient who is not doing well and that you cannot get help.
 Ask around for doctors or nurses.
 Use Facebook or whatever else you think might help.
 If you have any spare time after that, organize your patient data, making sure any doctor who has time for the patient can immediately see temperature records, etc. Try not to seem too worried around the patient, because at this point there likely isn't anything he or she is going to be able to do.

-same as level 3 plus: ask friends or family for help, tell them to take care about recommendations for level 4 supporters (chapter: nurse), inform doctor / hospital about your situation and give them access to your illness diary
+Same as Level 3 plus: Ask friends or family for help, tell them to take care about recommendations for Level 4 supporters, inform doctor / hospital about your situation and give them access to your illness diary.
+At this point it might include a CRB-65 assessment score that can help them speed up triage.
+Anything you can do to help them assess the situation quickly wil probably be appreciated when the system is overloaded.